-- a) Advocacy: Serves as FHWA's principal advocate for the improvement of transportation and environmental decision making through application of NEPA principles and the NEPA process at the project level. - b) Strategic Planning and Quality: Develops and implements action/business plan initiatives to use the NEPA process to advance DOT and FHWA strategic goals and objectives.
-Initiates quality self-assessments, program evaluations, and system and process improvements to continually improve FHWA's management of the NEPA process. - c) Outreach and Consultation: Consults with FHWA stakeholders, customers, and field offices to use NEPA principles more effectively and the NEPA process to advance FHWA's goals. - d) Program Evaluation: Evaluates FHWA's management of the NEPA and project development process and uses results in program administration. - e) National Environmental Policy Act (NEPA): Develops FHWA regulations, policies, standards, and guidelines to comply with the Council of Environmental Quality regulations for implementing the NEPA; Title 23 U.S.C. §109(h), 128 and 138; Title 49 U.S.C. §303; the National Historic Preservation Act; the Clean Water Act; and other related laws, regulations, and Executive Orders. - f) Accelerate Project Delivery: Develops and promotes programmatic and project level approaches to accelerate, enhance, and integrate environmental decision making in transportation planning, programming, and the project development process.
-Establishes national goals, objectives, and priorities for interagency environmental coordination, the use of cooperating agencies, early resolution of conflicts, and "one stop" environmental processing during project development. - g) Prior Concurrence: Provides HQ's prior concurrence on FHWA environmental impact statements, environmental assessments, and Section 4(f) evaluations for projects that are highly controversial or involve issues of national interest.
+- a) Advocacy: Serves as FHWA's principal advocate for the improvement of transportation and environmental decisionmaking through application of NEPA principles and the NEPA process at the project level. - b) Strategic Planning and Quality: Develops and implements action/business plan initiatives to use the NEPA process to advance DOT and FHWA strategic goals and objectives.
+Initiates quality self-assessments, program evaluations, and system and process improvements to continually improve FHWA's management of the NEPA process. - c) Outreach and Consultation: Consults with FHWA stakeholders, customers, and field units to use NEPA principles more effectively and the NEPA process to advance FHWA's goals. - d) Program Evaluation: Evaluates FHWA's management of the NEPA and project development process, and uses results in program administration. - e) NEPA: Develops FHWA regulations, policies, standards, and guidelines to comply with the Council of Environmental Quality regulations for implementing the NEPA; Title 23 U.S.C. §109(h), 128, and 138, Title 49 U.S.C. §303, the National Historic Preservation Act, the Clean Water Act and other related laws, regulations, and Executive Orders. - f) Accelerate Project Delivery: Develops and promotes programmatic and project level approaches to accelerate, enhance, and integrate environmental decisionmaking in transportation planning, programming, and the project development process.
+Establishes national goals, objectives, and priorities for interagency environmental coordination, the use of cooperating agencies, early resolution of conflicts, and "one stop" environmental processing during project development. - g) Prior Concurrence: Provides HQ's prior concurrence for FHWA approval of final environmental impact statements and NEPA Section 4(f) evaluations for designated national interest projects. - Environmental Dispute Resolution: Provides assistance in identifying and resolving environmental disputes involving projects in the NEPA process. - i) Interagency Environmental Coordination: Performs interagency environmental coordination with other Federal Agencies including DOT entities, the Department of the Interior's Fish and Wildlife Service and the National Park Service, EPA, the National Marine Fisheries Service, and the Department of Agriculture on: (1) specific highway projects to resolve conflicts and expedite development and decisionmaking, and (2) policy, regulatory, and operational issues to unify and integrate Federal coordination and decisionmaking relating to funding, permits, land transfers, and other Federal actions or approvals.

-- h) Environmental Dispute Resolution: Aids in identifying and resolving environmental disputes involving projects in the NEPA process. - i) Interagency Environmental Coordination: Performs interagency environmental coordination with other Federal Agencies including DOT entities, the Department of the Interior's Fish and Wildlife Service, the National Park Service, EPA, the Department of Commerce's the National Marine Fisheries Service within the National Oceanic and Atmospheric Administration, and the Department of Agriculture on: (1) specific highway projects to resolve conflicts and expedite development and decision making; and (2) policy, regulatory, and operational issues to unify and integrate Federal coordination and decision making relating to funding, permits, land transfers, and other Federal actions or approvals. - j) Tribal Coordination: Develops policies and guidelines and provides advice on coordinating with Tribes during the NEPA/project development process. - k) Public Involvement: Establishes policies and guidelines and promotes successful approaches for engaging citizens in project level public involvement activities. - 1) Environmental Process Pilots: Establishes and supports environmental process pilot projects, in conjunction with States and FHWA field offices, to test and develop better decision making in the planning/environmental process. - m) Context Sensitive Design/Solutions: Promotes transportation planning, design, and construction practices that show a high level of sensitivity to the natural and community setting in which transportation decisions are made, while showing due consideration of safety. - n) Research and Training: Administers contracts for and recommends research to improve environmental processing and project development.
-Develops and provides training courses for the same purpose. - o) Legislation, Regulations, Policy, and Guidelines: Initiates and develops legislative proposals and coordinates with HCC and HPL.
-Develops specific FHWA policies, regulations, procedures, and guidelines in the following areas: (1) ecosystems; (2) water quality and Clean Water Act issues; (3) wetlands; (4) threatened and endangered species; (5) fish and wildlife; (6) coastal zones and coastal barrier protection; (7) right-of-way (ROW) vegetation management; (8) wild and scenic rivers; (9) agricultural land; (10) watersheds; and (11) parks and recreation land and historic sites.
+- j) Tribal Coordination: Develops policies and guidelines and provides advice on coordinating with tribes during the NEPA/project development process. - k) Public Involvement: Establishes policies and guidelines and promotes successful approaches for engaging citizens in project level public involvement activities. - 1) Environmental Process Pilots: Establishes and supports environmental process pilot projects, in conjunction with States and FHWA field offices, to test and develop better decisionmaking in the planning/environmental process. - m) Context Sensitive Design/Solutions: Promotes transportation planning, design, and construction practices that show a high level of sensitivity to the natural and community setting in which transportation decisions are made, while showing due consideration of safety. - n) Research and Training: Administers contracts for and recommends research to improve environmental processing and project development.
+Develops and provides training courses for the same purpose. - Legislation, Regulations, Policy, and Guidelines: Develops specific FHWA policies, regulations, procedures, and guidelines in the following areas: (1) ecosystems; (2) water quality and Clean Water Act issues; (3) wetlands; (4) threatened and endangered species; (5) fish and wildlife; (6) coastal zones and coastal barrier protection; (7) right-of-way vegetation management; (8) wild and scenic rivers; (9) agricultural land; (10) watersheds.
 Carries out these functions in cooperation with other DOT and Federal Agencies, as well as FHWA HQ and field offices.